Path-dependency and emergent computing under vectorial driving: B-GRAPHS AND BOOLEAN CIRCUITS

-Strikingly, we find five different sequential responses, depending on the strain scales $\varepsilon^M_i$ (Fig.~\ref{fig:binary}).
-First, for small $\varepsilon_i^M< \varepsilon_c$, the strains are too small to reach the bistable domain and the response is smooth and path independent, yielding a trivial circuit (Fig.~\ref{fig:binary}a).
-For intermediate strains ($\varepsilon_g < \varepsilon_i^M < \varepsilon_{f,i}$), two stable configurations are reached for $\vec{b}=(11)$, resulting in non-Abelian pathways and irreversible transitions (Fig.~\ref{fig:binary}b).
-This path dependent response is captured by an set-reset-latch (sr-latch), a simple circuit that can store one bit of information \cite{BooleanCircuits} (Fig.~\ref{fig:binary}b; for details, see appendix~D).
-For larger strains ($\varepsilon_i^{M} > \varepsilon_f$), every $\vec{b}\neq(00)$ produces two stable configurations, which can be representated by a logic circuit preceding the same one-bit memory element (Fig.~\ref{fig:binary}c).
-Finally, asymmetric protocols where one of $\varepsilon_1^M$ and $\varepsilon_2^M$ is in between $\varepsilon_g$ and $\varepsilon_f$, and the other is above $\varepsilon_f$ can be represented variations of such circuits (Fig.~\ref{fig:binary}d-e).
+Strikingly, we find five different sequential responses, depending on the strain scales $\varepsilon^M_i$ (Fig.~\ref{fig:binary}, Movie~3).
+First, for small $\varepsilon_i^M< \varepsilon_c$, the strains are too small to reach the bistable domain and the response is smooth and path independent, yielding a trivial circuit (Fig.~\ref{fig:binary}a2).
+For intermediate strains ($\varepsilon_g < \varepsilon_i^M < \varepsilon_{f,i}$), two stable configurations are reached for $\vec{b}=(11)$, resulting in non-Abelian pathways and irreversible transitions (Fig.~\ref{fig:binary}b2, Movie~3).
+This path-dependent response is captured by {a} set-reset-latch (sr-latch), a simple circuit that can store one bit of information \cite{BooleanCircuits} (Fig.~\ref{fig:binary}b2; for details, see appendix~D).
+For larger strains ($\varepsilon_i^{M} > \varepsilon_f$), every $\vec{b}\neq(00)$ produces two stable configurations, which can be represented by a logic circuit preceding the same one-bit memory element (Fig.~\ref{fig:binary}c2, Movie~3).
+Finally, asymmetric protocols where one of $\varepsilon_1^M$ and $\varepsilon_2^M$ is in between $\varepsilon_g$ and $\varepsilon_f$, and the other is above $\varepsilon_f$ can be represented variations of such circuits (Fig.~\ref{fig:binary}d2-e2, Movie~3).
 Thus, by selecting the magnitude of the binary strains at either `input', sample A can mimic four related yet distinct non-trivial Boolean circuits.